HL7/fhir-us-ndh/input/pagecontent/attestation-ig.md

 - Any credentials or digital certificates that must be exchanged have been exchanged, validated, and are functional.
 - The verified healthcare directory has set and made available any permissions/rights that govern the scope of data an attester may submit.
 - Any representatives/intermediaries submitting data on behalf of an individual/entity have been appropriately authorized.

+For example. the similar system like [the CMS identity & Access Management System](https://nppes.cms.hhs.gov/IAWeb/) could used to gain the access for attestating.

 ##### Attestation workflow
 Once these preconditions have been met, a typical attestation workflow might involve: